A complete guide to OCR Gateway GCSE Physics

 Two papers, equal weight

-Paper 1 covers the first half of the topics and Paper 2 covers the second half, including practical skills.
+Paper 1 covers topics P1–P4 plus the practical skills topic P9; Paper 2 covers P5–P8 (with assumed knowledge of P1–P4 and P9).
 Each paper is 1 hour 45 minutes, 90 marks, worth 50% of the GCSE.

 Grades 1–9, two tiers